top of page

 The 2025/26 Lillian Agnes Jones Scholarship is now open for applications, supporting research and studies on the history and culture of Western Canada.

-As an arts institution and archives in Banff National Park, The Whyte fosters research on nationalism, nature preservation, art, colonialism, tourism, and resource extraction.
+Based in Banff National Park, The Whyte is uniquely positioned to interrogate and explore the overlapping histories of nationalism, nature preservation, art, colonialism, tourism, and resource extraction in the region, challenging dominant narratives and foregrounding diverse perspectives.
 This program supports artists, scholars, writers, and curators in exploring Banff’s complex histories, encouraging work that preserves its natural and cultural heritage.
-The Whyte welcomes applications from all Canadian citizens and permanent residents.

 1b) Abbot Pass_edited.jpg